KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 ***Note:*** for analyzing domain information I was using utility called `whois`.

-# Cloud server certificates

-In this section I will present the information about the certificates on all of the cloud servers to whom the Besder 6024PB-XMA501 IP camera connects.

 # Potential vulnerabilities

 In this section I will present potential vulnerabilities within the tested Besder 6024PB-XMA501 camera.
 The exploits and their descriptions were found and taken from [cve.mitre.org](https://cve.mitre.org/) website and the found vulnerabilities were associated with ***Xongmai XMeye P2P*** cloud services.